-Specify the DNS name of the server machine on which this replica will run.
+Specify the DNS name of the server machine on which the new replica will run.
 This is used in the 'ExternalAddress:' field of the replica's ServerID, and also used in instructions to the user for steps after metadata configuration is done by this script.

--f <From_Edge_ServerID>
+-f <From ServerID>